Wearing the right Clothing on Climbing – Hiking Safaris in Uganda – Rwanda

 Use a porter and help an African Family.

 We offer hiking, climbing safaris throughout Uganda and Rwanda.
-You will find quite a few of them.
+We create what you want and suggest a few others.

 Most Hiking Safaris are off the beaten tourist path.
 What to wear, what to bring, how to act, what not to do are all important things you need to know before your hike or climb in Uganda or Rwanda commences.